30 Jul 2022

-Short and sharp, your first run starts under the Finish Arch and follows the forest track along to a sharp hairpin where you start to climb up the flanks of Moel Siabod.
-This time it’s not too far until you descend down the rocky path to transition and out on to your bike.
+Short and sharp, your first run starts just across the wooden bridge and follows the forest track along to a sharp hairpin where you start to climb up the flanks of Moel Siabod.
+This time it’s not too far until you descend down the rocky path to transition and out onto your bike.

 In line with British Triathlon Federation rules you must be at least 15 years old to take part in this race.

 Registration for the Sprint Triathlon will take place on Friday evening and also before the race on Saturday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.

 Registration is usually located at Plas Y Brenin - LL24 0ET